AdaCore/spark2014/README.md

 high-reliability must be assured, for example where safety and security are key requirements.

+This repository provides visibility on the development process.
+The main line of development is in line with the development version of GNAT, which is not directly visible to the public (although patches are regularly transfered to the FSF repository at ``svn://gcc.gnu.org/svn/gcc/trunk/gcc/ada``), and it will probably be impossible to build the master branch of the software with any other compiler.
+However, buildable branches are provided corresponding to public compiler releases, see the section on *Building SPARK with a GNAT GPL compiler* below.

 # 2. Commercial support

 SPARK is commercially supported by AdaCore and Altran, you can visit the